Js0326/Cognitive_Fatigue_Detection/README.md

 - Machine learning model development.
 - UI/UX design inspiration from modern web applications.
 - Libraries and frameworks used: Next.js, Tailwind CSS, Python, and more.

+## Upcoming Features

+- **Google Login via OAuth**: We are working on integrating Google login functionality using OAuth to provide a seamless and secure authentication experience for users.
+Stay tuned for this feature in future updates!